Marc-André ter Stegen: Youth

+Senior

+ter Stegen was rewarded for his performances by Joachim Löw, who called him up to Germany's provisional squad for UEFA Euro 2012, but did not make the final 23-man.
+On 26 May 2012, ter Stegen debuted in a 5–3 loss against Switzerland in a friendly match.
+He stopped a penalty from Lionel Messi in his second international match in a 1–3 loss against Argentina on 15 August, immediately after coming on following Ron-Robert Zieler's sending off.

-Ter Stegen was included in Germany's UEFA Euro 2016 squad, but remained on the bench throughout the entire tournament, as a back-up to starter Manuel Neuer; Germany reached the semi-finals, and were eliminated following a 2–0 loss to hosts France.
+ter Stegen was included in Germany's UEFA Euro 2016 squad, but remained on the bench throughout the entire tournament, as a back-up to starter Manuel Neuer; Germany reached the semi-finals, and were eliminated following a 2–0 loss to hosts France.

-At the 2017 FIFA Confederations Cup, Ter Stegen started in all of his team's matches, apart from the first group-stage match, as Germany went on to win the tournament.
-For his performance in the final, against Chile, he was named the Man of the Match.
+At the 2017 FIFA Confederations Cup, ter Stegen started in all of his team's matches, apart from the first group-stage match, as Germany went on to win the tournament.
+For his performance in the final against Chile, he was named the Man of the Match.

-On 15 May 2018, Ter Stegen was included in Germany's 27-man squad for the 2018 FIFA World Cup.
-Germany's manager Joachim Löw included Ter Stegen in Germany's final 23-man squad for the World Cup on 4 June 2018.
+On 15 May 2018, ter Stegen was included in Germany's provisional 27-man squad for the 2018 FIFA World Cup.
+Löw included ter Stegen in Germany's final 23-man squad for the World Cup on 4 June 2018.

-In September 2019, Ter Stegen engaged in a minor war of words with Manuel Neuer over the number one goalkeeper spot for Germany.
+In September 2019, ter Stegen engaged in a minor war of words with Manuel Neuer over the first-choice goalkeeper spot for Germany.

-In May 2021, Ter Stegen was omitted from Germany's UEFA Euro 2020 squad after opting to undergo surgery to treat an injury to the patellar tendon in his right knee.
+In May 2021, ter Stegen was omitted from Germany's UEFA Euro 2020 squad after opting to undergo surgery to treat an injury to the patellar tendon in his right knee.